arcus/education_modules/tidy_data/tidy_data.md

 The basic tenets of "tidy" data analysis include:

-<h3>Data should be organized in a tidy way</h3>
+<h4>Data should be organized in a tidy way</h4>

 Tidy data organization includes everything we've covered so far in this module!
 If your data is in a tidy format (hopefully you get to handle data collection and can make it tidy from the start), it's possible to rearrange it in almost any number of ways, including making intentionally "messy" formats for publication.
 Also, it's easier to write code on tidy data, because the algorithm (process) for analyzing data will be simpler.
 Of course, here we've glossed over the hard work of getting messy data that you inherited transformed and cleaned up into tidy data.
 This is hard work and you'll spend lots of time doing data cleanup to transform messy data into tidy data.
 But once you've done that, the analysis portion of your work is much easier.

-<h3>Programming code that acts on the data should be consistent, concise, with predictable inputs and outputs, and sound like human language as much as possible.</h3>
+<h4>Programming code that acts on the data should be consistent, concise, with predictable inputs and outputs, and sound like human language as much as possible.</h4>

 This is a dense topic that we won't explain in detail here, as the best way to demonstrate tidy code is through code examples, which we're intentionally avoiding here.
 But it's helpful to point out that the shortest code isn't always the best code!
 Some people like to play "code golf" - solving a problem in clever, obscure ways with as few lines of code as possible.
 We urge you to consider that consise code doesn't mean "as short as possible", but rather "as long as needed to explain things well".
 After all, data analysis code is intended for two audiences: the computer running the code and the people reading the code.
 That's different than, say, the code that runs your operating system, which isn't designed to be read by people.
 Consistency is also helpful for humans.
 Naming data columns with the same case convention (such as camelCase or snake_case) is one way to be consistent and reduce the cognitive load on your reader.

-<h3>Each data analysis can be broken down into a series of atomic steps, such as "select this column" or "arrange the data by the values in that column".
-An arbitrarily complex data analysis can be broken down as a pipeline of atomic steps.</h3>
+<h4>Each data analysis can be broken down into a series of atomic steps, such as "select this column" or "arrange the data by the values in that column".
+An arbitrarily complex data analysis can be broken down as a pipeline of atomic steps.</h4>

 Again, here it's important to highlight that clever, brief code that accomplishes three complex maneuvers by using a little-known command might be rewarding to discover and write, but often a headache to read and understand.
 A great way to break things down into atomic text is to start off by writing "pseudocode", in which you write a series of operations that aren't in any computer code but instead in a sort of human language that is influenced by code.
+Then, try running your pseudocode past your rubber duck for extra clarity!
 For example:

 * create an empty table to hold aggregated results
 * separate the rows from our raw tidy data into groups by research arm (intervention_1, intervention_2, ... , intervention_7)